Bartolomeo Pacca: Rome

 The rest of Pacca's life was occupied in the affairs of the different congregations to which he was assigned, and in the administration of the suburbicarian sees.
 In 1818 he became Prefect of the Sacred Congregation of Bishops and Regulars (clergy who lived under a Rule).
 At the Consistory of 21 December 1818, he was promoted to the rank of Cardinal-Bishop, with the suburbicarian See of Frascati; he exchanged this See for the See of Porto and Santa Rufina on 13 August 1821.
-Upon the death of Pope Pius VII, as Cardinal Camerlengo he presided over the arrangements for the conclave of 1823.
+Upon the death of Pope Pius VII, as Cardinal Camerlengo, he presided over the arrangements for the conclave of 1823.
 He resigned the office of Camerlengo in 1824, when Pope Leo XII appointed him pro-datary, he was the first to hold the post of cardinal legate of Velletri, and he was active against the Carbonari.

 He participated in the conclave of 1829, and presided as Dean of the Sacred College of Cardinals at the conclave of 1830-1831, following the death of Pope Pius VIII.
 He was himself a candidate for the Papacy, and enjoyed considerable support from the pro-Austrian faction of cardinals, led by Cardinal Giuseppe Albani.
 Pacca had indicated his own sympathies in a pre-conclave meeting of cardinals, at which he read a letter which had been given to him by Pius VIII shortly before his death.
 The letter revealed that, at the direction of the Pope, Cardinal Albani, the Secretary of State, had written to the Austrian general at Verona, inviting him to move his troops up to the borders of the Papal States to be prepared against revolutionary disorders.
 Nonetheless, Pacca was not elected pope, and Albani did not receive a continuation of his post as Secretary of State.
 A less inflammatory candidate, Mauro Cappellari, who was still agreeable to appointing a pro-Austrian Secretary of State (Cardinal Bernetti), was elected instead.

 Under the new pope, Gregory XVI, Pacca received the additional appointment of Secretary to the Sacred Congregation of the Holy Inquisition.
 He also became Archpriest of the Lateran Basilica.
+Pacca was engaged by Gregory in attempting to resolve the church's continuing dispute with Félicité de La Mennais.

 He died at Rome on 19 April 1844, and was buried in the church of Santa Maria in Portico.